 DEFINITION 2 (Steady State).
 A steady-state price path is a price path where the asset price is constant for each date, until it switches to zero at some point.
-The constant is called the steady-state price \bar{p} .
+The constant is called the steady-state price $\bar{p}$ .

 A steady-state stochastic process is thus a Markov process with just two states, and zero as an absorbing state.
 Any price movement is caused by a change in the fundamentals.
-From now on, we assume that market depth is sufficient to reach at least the steady-state price, i.e., we rule out cashin-the-market pricing by assuming $N_0 \geq \bar{p}$.14 We demonstrate in Section 3 that a rational-expectations equilibrium steady-state stochastic process always exists and is uniquely determined.
-Hence, if there is just one stochastic process compatible with a rational-expectations equilibrium, then only one initial price is compatible with a rational-expectations equilibrium: the steady-state price \bar{p} .
+From now on, we assume that market depth is sufficient to reach at least the steady-state price, i.e., we rule out cashin-the-market pricing by assuming $N_0 \geq \bar{p}$ .
+We demonstrate in Section 3 that a rational-expectations equilibrium steady-state stochastic process always exists and is uniquely determined.
+Hence, if there is just one stochastic process compatible with a rational-expectations equilibrium, then only one initial price is compatible with a rational-expectations equilibrium: the steady-state price $\bar{p}$ .
 In Section 4, we show that if there are several stochastic processes compatible with a rational-expectations equilibrium, bubbles in the sense of the following definition are possible.

 DEFINITION 3 (Bubble).
-A bubble is a price path with prices above the steadystate price \bar{p} .
+A bubble is a price path with prices above the steady-state price $\bar{p}$ .

 Note that, because a steady-state price path always exists, the existence of a bubble always implies multiple equilibria.
 Which price path realizes depends on the expectations of traders.
 As will be shown, bubbles are only possible if traders expect rising prices.
 Our definition thus isolates speculative and dynamic bubbles.
-The steady-state price will typically be above the fundamental value, but it is not a bubble according to our definition.
-15
+The steady-state price will typically be above the fundamental value, i.e., the present discounted value of future dividends, but it is not a bubble according to our definition.
+In particular, our aim is to discuss bubbles with the following properties: a) they will burst for sure, even if the underlying asset does not break down, and b) they involve rising price paths.
+A constantly overpriced asset does not fulfill these requirements.
+Note that this definition deviates from that of, e.g., Allen and Gale (2000) who call any price path above the fundamental price a bubble.

-^{14.} If $N_0 < \bar{p}$, and thus possibly $N < \bar{p}$, we could obtain p = N. Market depth N would then be immediately revealed and the price could never rise above the initial price, an uninteresting case.
+15. If $N_0 < \bar{p}$ , and thus possibly $N < \bar{p}$ , we could obtain p = N. Market depth N would then be immediately revealed and the price could never rise above the initial price, an uninteresting case.
 The assumption $N_0 \ge \bar{p}$ does not change the bubble conditions.